Greater Boston: Geography

+Boundary definitions

+Metropolitan Area

 The most restrictive definition of the Greater Boston area is the region administered by the Metropolitan Area Planning Council.
 The MAPC is a regional planning organization created by the Massachusetts legislature to oversee transportation infrastructure and economic development concerns in the Boston area.
 The MAPC includes 101 cities and towns that are grouped into eight subregions.
 These include most of the area within the region's outer circumferential highway, I-495.
 In 2013, the population of the MAPC district was 3.2 million, which was 48% of the total population of Massachusetts, in an area of 1422 sqmi, of which 39% is forested and an additional 11% is water, wetland, or other open space.

-The eight sub regions and their principal towns are: Inner Core (Boston), Minuteman (Route 2 corridor), MetroWest (Framingham), North Shore (Lynn), North Suburban (Woburn), South Shore (Route 3 corridor), SouthWest (Franklin), and Three Rivers (Norwood).

-Notably excluded from the MAPC and its partner planning body, the Boston Region Metropolitan Planning Organization, are the Merrimack Valley cities of Lowell, Lawrence, and Haverhill, much of Plymouth County, and all of Bristol County; these areas have their own regional planning bodies.
-Bristol County is part of the Greater Boston CSA, as part of the Providence MSA.
+The cities and towns included in this definition are: